genericqueso/gd-io/README.md

 - There is a known issue with trying to read from an empty level; the game doesn't create the headers for a level that is empty.
 If you want to populate an empty level please include a singular block somewhere for your own sake.
 - This version of gd-io will only read and write to your top-most level; make sure you move your level to the top using the up-arrow on your level editor browsing screen to access the particular level you would like to read or write to.
 - gd-io doesn't interact with RobTop's servers or endpoints in any way.
 Check out [gd.py](https://pypi.org/project/gd.py/) if you'd like to do that type of stuff.
-- __Please use gd-io at your own discretion.__ I've personally encountered zero issues with data corruption thus far in my extensive use of this library for myself, but I'm also a solo developer on this stuff; there may be issues I haven't caught.
-I am ultimately not liable for whatever happens on your machine.
-In other words: **Make backups of everything!**

 ---